ops-trust/portal/README.md

-Ops-Trust Platform - Portal
+# Ops-Trust Platform - Portal

+This is the code that runs [Ops-Trust](https://www.ops-trust.net).

+It is placed under the [Apache Version 2.0 License](http://www.apache.org/licenses/).

+## Installation Requirements
 The Ops-T Database permission architecture has the following invariants:

-* we use PostGreSQL 9.1 or later, which need not run on the same host w/ us;
+* we use PostGreSQL 9.1 or later, which need not run on the same host w/ us
-* our users and apps do not specify a username or password in PQconnect();
+* our users and apps do not specify a username or password in PQconnect()
-* www (freebsd) and www-data (linux) and all sysadmins need to be in the ACL;
+* www (freebsd) and www-data (linux) and all sysadmins need to be in the ACL
-* the "sysadmin" group has to have all the sysadmins in it as group members;
+* the "sysadmin" group has to have all the sysadmins in it as group members
-* your pg_hba.conf file should permit the portal and mail hosts to connect.
+* your pg_hba.conf file should permit the portal and mail hosts to connect
 * Software: Apache2, FastCGI, mod_perl

 Dev cycle is: